 And while you are stocking- Buy in Bulk

-Buying in bulk can seem like it might be more trouble than it’s worth- you need more money up front, you wonder if the food will spoil before it is used, but if you can swing it bulk buying- through discount stores or food clubs- can save you month to month.
+Buying in bulk can seem like it might be more trouble than it’s worth- you need more money up front, you wonder if the food will spoil before it is used, but if you can swing it bulk buying- through discount stores or food clubs- can save you a lot of money on groceries from month to month.
 This is especially true for baking staples such as flour or oats.
 Once you get in the swing of making your own bread, tortillas, buns, etc. you will see that buying small bags of flour is much more troublesome than buying one (or more) 50lb bag.
 Plus you never have to worry about running out!

 Don’t Forget the Freezer!